mrbobbybryant/omg-forms/README.md

 ## API

 ### Form Settings

+> The follow api settings will dictate how your new form will function at a global level.

 **name:** - Should be a *unique name* for this form. i.e. `contact-form` or `contactForm`.

 **redirect** - Allows you the ability to redirect the form after a successful submission.
 In order for this to work, you must always provide a `redirect_url` argument as well.